 The location of the main museum at Farquhar Street (currently closed) can be found on this map:

-and the exact location of the museum at Macalister Road is marked on this map:
+and the exact location of Penang State Museum at Macalister Road is marked on this map:

 Main Museum (currently closed for renovation):